-CSSComb is a Node.js/io.js based tool for organising and ordering CSS rules according to a given configuration.
-It can be used to enforce certain order of layout and colouring, such as defined in SMACSS.
+CSSComb is a Node.js/io.js based tool for organizing and ordering CSS rules according to a given configuration.
+It can enforce specific orders of layout and coloring, as defined in SMACSS.

-The configuration can be done via .csscomb.json file which is written in a JSON format.
-One of the best features of the CSSComb command line tool is that it can generate the configuration file by reading an existing CSS file.
+file, written in JSON format.
+A standout feature of the command line tool is its ability to generate the configuration file by analyzing an existing CSS file via detection.

 npm install --global csscomb